linxsystems/Careers/Technical_1_Mobile.md

 - [ ] **Req 5**: Display the Upload and Cancel buttons along the same row (instead of column).

-Create an https://expo.dev/ account and save the base code to your account.
-Email the expo link of your solution to careers@linxsystems.com
+Create an https://expo.dev/ account and save your changes to the base code with your account.
+Email the expo url of your solution to careers@linxsystems.com

 **Do not post your answer here.**